trambarhq/relaks-wordpress-example/README.md

 };
 ```

+Basically, we fetch the post, categories, author, tags, and comments, rerendering each time we got something.
+Comments are omitted when we're rendering server-side to reduce the frequency of cache purges.
+There's no real need for them to appear immediately.

+The code for obtaining the category list is somewhat complicated because posts can fall into multiple categories.
+To meet user expectation we want our breadcrumb to display the category that's most recently visited.
+That's determined looking at the route history.

+## Other pages

+The [other pages](https://github.com/trambarhq/relaks-wordpress-example/tree/master/src/pages) all follow the same basic pattern: render, fetch data, render.

 ## Cordova deployment

 This is a bonus section.
 It shows how you can create a cheapskate mobile app with the help of [Cordova](https://cordova.apache.org/).
 To get started, first install [Android Studio](https://developer.android.com/studio/install) or [Xcode](https://developer.apple.com/xcode/).
 Then run `npm install -g cordova-cli` in the command line.
 Afterward, go to `relaks-wordpress-example/cordova/sample-app` and run `cordova prepare android` or `cordova prepare ios`.
 Open the newly created project in Android Studio or Xcode.
 You'll find it in `relaks-wordpress-example/cordova/sample-app/platforms/[android|ios]`.
 If nothing has gone amiss, you should be able to deploy the example to an attached phone.
 Cordova is a notoriously brittle platform, however.
 Your mileage may vary.